 No. You may not want what you’ve typed or written to be sent to Microsoft.
 Presumably this also eats up additional bandwidth.
 Since this appears to really only be used for future product improvement, there’s no real reason to turn it on.

 No. Unless you like “more personalized advertising”, I think we’re all pretty tired of it.

 After you’ve made the appropriate selections, click Accept to move on.

 The privacy issues around Windows 10 are as important as they are murky.

-On one hand, these are often issues that we regularly accept on other platforms, with other companies and using other technologies, without so much as a second thought.
-It’s very possible — likely, even — that the information collected here really is used to improve our experience with Windows, as well as to make Windows a better operating system for everyone.
+On one hand, these are often issues that we regularly accept on other platforms, with other companies, and using other technologies without so much as a second thought.
+It’s very possible — likely, even — that the information collected here really is used to improve our experience with Windows, as well as to make it a better operating system for everyone.

-Regardless of the outcome, it’s important to be aware of the choices made available, even if they’re not the default, and make our own decisions as to how much we want to share.
+Regardless of the outcome, it’s important to be aware of the choices made available, even if they’re not the default, and make our own decisions.